 Our gorgeous Ivy was born at 30weeks gestation and when she was just 14 days old we were told she would have Cerebral Palsy.
-She is now 7 and a 1/4 and still gorgeous and as bubbly as ever!
-Ivy is a bright and sassy girl, keeping up with her peers in Year One at mainstream school.
+She is now 7 and 3/4 and still gorgeous and as bubbly as ever!
+Ivy is a bright and sassy girl, keeping up with her peers in Year Two at mainstream school.
 She enjoys dance, horse-riding, drama and swimming after school.

 Your support and generosity will make a huge difference to Ivy and our family and we thank you from the bottom of our hearts for your kindness!
 Ivy has great potential to achieve, contribute and lead in this world, she will inspire others just as she has inspired us.

 Please follow Ivy's journey and like her Facebook page.

 To Donate to Ivy Roger, please use the form below.
 Thank you for your generosity.

 This is Abbey, Our cheeky, funny, music loving, water princess.
 She has just turned 8 and is about to enter grade 3 at special school.
 She has an 11 yr old brother with ASD and ADHD.
 Abbey was a dream baby, however I started to investigate a few physical and developmental concerns w...